asidlo/dotfiles/README.md

 - Include instructions for installing YouCompleteMe for go/rust
 - Include .z files for prezto / install prezto

+- Create test files in new buffers if they arent already present (go)

 Install sdkman

 ```bash